 Martin is a Specialist Musculoskeletal Physiotherapist (As awarded by the Australian College of Physiotherapists in 2009) and a University Associate at Curtin University in Perth, Western Australia.
 He has a PhD in low back pain and a Masters degree in Manipulative Therapy both from Curtin University.

 Born in Guernsey, he moved back home in 2016, and treats people with all types of aches and pains.

 Martin's research interests include the assessment and management of multidimensional factors (movement, lifestyle, psychological, general health etc.) that influence persistent pain problems.
-He has over 20 publications on these topics.
+He has nearly 30 publications on these topics.
 He is a member of the Research Committee of the Musculoskeletal Association of Chartered Physiotherapists, and supervises postgraduate research projects at Curtin University.
 He has previously worked as an Extended Scope Practitioner in London, and as a researcher at Neuroscience Research Australia where he examined novel treatments for back pain.
 With Niamh, Martin presents his research and teaches clinicians internationally about the assessment and management of persistent pain.

 PgD APP Neurological Rehabilitation, BSc(Hons)Physio

 Chartered Physiotherapist in Neurological and Vestibular Rehabilitation, Clinical Pilates Instructor

 Anne is a Neurological Physiotherapist with a Postgraduate Diploma in Advanced Professional Practice in Neurological Rehabilitation from Plymouth University.
 She has completed specialist training at University College London Hospitals in vestibular rehabilitation, treating balance and dizziness disorders.
 She is also a trained Clinical Pilates Instructor.